,

 The fact that you can use pretty much any material and try out all kinds of things has been enthusiastically received by the children!

 “Yes, but how do I do that with metal?
 I need scissors for that?”
-My enthusiasm grew when I was able to assure them that there are also suitable tools for metal.
-In art, you can decide for yourself which material you like best.
+Their enthusiasm grew when I was able to assure them that the right tools were also available for metal.
+You can decide for yourself which material you like best in art.
 Wow!

 A miniature is so mini mini small!